The other side of democracy is iniquitous, not prosperous.

-“Socialism has an abysmal record in the twentieth and twenty-first century, its effects include economic destruction, failure and misery, wrote Richard Geddes of the American Enterprise Institute.
+“Socialism has an abysmal record in the 20th and 21st Century, its effects include economic destruction, failure and misery,” wrote Richard Geddes of the American Enterprise Institute.
 “Yet today, Democratic Party leaders such as Bernie Sanders and Alexandra Ocasio-Cortez are still proud to adopt the label of ‘democratic socialist.’”

 Socialism not only threatens economic opportunities, but it’s not Christian.
 Socialism endeavors to filch from people.
 Sharing wealth is different from the government taking money by force – it’s stealing.
 Politicians want people to accept it’s sharing.
 Not the case.
 Think of it this way.
 If you work hard and another able person refuses to work — the government or the law can force you to pay via socialism.
 If you have more than one house or an extra vehicle and your next-door-neighbor has none — well, send them your keys.